Inferring kilonova population properties with a hierarchical Bayesian framework I : Non-detection methodology and single-event analyses: Kilonova Inference using GW190425

 The $90\%$ limit stated above is also significant in that it represents the extrapolated peak magnitude of GW170817 with a average decay rate of $1 \, \mathrm{mag \, d^{-1}}$ \citep{kasliwal2020kilonova}.
 From the left panel in Fig.~\ref{fig1}, we can see that the data for the non-detection of a kilonova associated with GW190425 are still consistent with these parameters.

 Fig. \ref{fig:skycov-pastro-variation} demonstrates how variations in sky coverage and $p_{\rm astro}$ can impact inferences in such a study in general.
 Our assumptions and derived constraints in this work correspond to ($p_{\rm astro} \sim 0.999$, sky coverage $= 100 \%$).
 However, as the sky coverage or astrophysical probability drops, the contribution of the survey upper limits to the posterior weakens and the constraints become more broad.
-In particular, estimates of the median apparent magnitude of the transient systematically shift to brighter values as shown.
-This result demonstrates the expected functionality of the framework to consistently account for these probabilistic factors that impact inference.
+In particular, below a certain value for these parameters, the median apparent magnitudes inferred for the KN are brighter than the median ZTF upper limits, pointing to the fact that at these values the alternative hypotheses - of either the KN being in a part of the sky where we do not have any observations or the KN event being a Terrestrial event - have more probability support.
+This result also demonstrates the functionality of the framework to account for arbitrary values of these probabilistic factors that impact inference.